Anglican Diocese of Montreal: History

-Present status
+Growth and decline

 While Montreal was the largest Canadian city and the centre of commerce in the country, the diocese thrived.
 In recent decades, however, as these attributes have shifted to Toronto, the English-Canadian population in the diocese has shrunk dramatically, forcing the merger and the closure of parishes.

-The diocese's original membership of 25,000 150 years ago has shrunk by over one-third, even as the total population in the civil region has expanded from about 70,000 to over 3,000,000—a 9000% decrease in its proportional importance.
-The diocese's decline thus far exceeds Montreal's relative loss of prestige to Toronto.
+The diocese had an original membership of 25,000 at its founding in 1850.
+It grew to a peak of 95,000 members in 1961 before declining to 38,000 in 1981.

 With both the dioceses of Montreal and Quebec now having less than 10,000 members, and decreasing membership, discussions are underway for the eventual merger of the two fading dioceses, beginning with an exploration of opportunities for combined administration.